Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Interpretable nonparametric modeling of longitudinal data using additive Gaussian process regression.
 Contains functionality for inferring covariate effects and assessing covariate relevances.
 Models are specified using a convenient formula syntax, and can include shared, group-specific, non-stationary, heterogeneous and temporally uncertain effects.
 Bayesian inference for model parameters is performed using 'Stan'.
 The modeling approach and methods are described in detail in Timonen et al. (2021) .

-emBayes — by Yuwen Liu, 10 months ago
+emBayes — by Yuwen Liu, a year ago

 Robust Bayesian Variable Selection via Expectation-Maximization